jonathanmorgan/reddit_data/README.md

             #    "after", but want the counter to be continuous across before and after).
             aggregate_counter_start = 0

-- Before you run the time-series data creator, consider if you need to wipe existing rows.
+- _Delete existing time series rows?_ - Before you run the time-series data creator, consider if you need to wipe existing rows.
 If you've added posts to or removed posts from the time periods you are studying since doing an initial run of time series data, you might consider doing a fresh creation on a clean database (especially if you've removed posts).
 To do this, simply delete the rows from the table (`DELETE FROM reddit_data_subreddit_time_series_data;`) then reset the auto-increment value (`ALTER TABLE reddit_data_subreddit_time_series_data AUTO_INCREMENT = 1;`).
-- Actually run the time-series data creation.
+- _Create time-series data_ - Run the time-series data creation routine.
 If a given row already exists in the data set for a given time-series period, if there are posts associated with the subreddit, it will update the row.
-If not, it will just leave the existing row alone.
+If not, it will just leave the existing row alone (This is why removing rows could necessitate a full rebuild - if a subreddit had posts, then you removed it, this WILL NOT overwrite the old populated row with a new empty row).
 If a given subreddit's posts are added to a given time period, then you should be able to re-run the process to just add new subreddits.
 If a given subreddit's posts are removed from a time period, that time-period's data will, at the moment, either have to be cleaned up manually or wiped and re-generated.
+    - Example:

             from python_utilities.database.database_helper_factory import Database_Helper_Factory

             # initialize database
             db_host = "localhost"
             db_port = 3306
             db_username = "<username>"
             db_password = "<password>"
             db_database = "<database>"

             reddit_data.models.Subreddit_Time_Series_Data.db_initialize( Database_Helper_Factory.DATABASE_TYPE_MYSQLDB, db_host, db_port, db_username, db_password, db_database )

             # call make_data.
             reddit_data.models.Subreddit_Time_Series_Data.make_data( start_date, end_date, time_series_interval, time_period_type, time_period_label, aggregate_counter_start, output_details_IN = True )

 ### Create time series data tracking traits of domains over time